Oregon Mirror

-The Oregon Mirror was an African-American newspaper founded by Jimmy "Bang Bang" Walker and Don Alford in 1961.
+The Oregon Mirror was an African-American newspaper that was founded by Jimmy "Bang Bang" Walker and Don Alford in 1961.
 Along with the Northwest Defender, it was identified as one of the two Black newspapers of "Albinatown" in the early 1960s.

-Walker was a dynamic figure in Portland society, described in an Oregonian article as "former boxer, barber, longshoreman, newspaper publisher, editor and reporter, entrepreneur, deejay, legislative candidate, Santa Claus, promoter and advocate of civil rights."
+Walker was a dynamic figure in the Portland society, described in an Oregonian article as "...former boxer, barber, longshoreman, newspaper publisher, editor and reporter, entrepreneur, deejay, legislative candidate, Santa Claus, promoter and advocate of civil rights."
 He was profiled in the Oregonian in 1999.